General information

 - Ask for the letters well in advance of the deadlines.

-- When completing application forms (electronic and paper), make sure that you have filled in as much information as possible, as accurately as possible (e.g. the recommender’s work address at UCD, their faculty position, department, etc.).
+- Provide complete links and access information (passwords, codes, etc.) that may be needed.
+Make sure that you have filled in as much information as possible, as accurately as possible (e.g. the recommender’s work address at UCD, their faculty position, department, etc.).

 - Provide a schedule of deadlines for applications.